 He has been deeply involved in accordion activities in England as a teacher, adjudicator, and composer He also introduced the convertor free bass instrument to the UK in the early 1960s.

-During his time in the USA, he also wrote the History of the Accordion for the USA’s Contemporary Keyboard magazine (much of this article is featured on the Accordions Worldwide website).
+During his time in the USA, he also wrote the History of the Accordion for Contemporary Keyboard magazine (much of this article is featured on the Accordions Worldwide website).

 He has written over 80 compositions for the instrument, varying from elementary solos and duets to virtuostic works (his virtuoso composition Fantasia Bréve has been played at state and national competition levels in the USA).